24 Breathtaking Waterfalls You’ll Find in Oregon

 - Height: This two-tier cascade is 118 feet tall.

 - Location: The Bridal Veil Falls Trailhead is located just off the Historic Columbia River Highway.
-Heading east on Interstate 84, take exit 28 and then make a right turn onto the Columbia River Highway.
-Drive for about 0.3 miles, and on the right side of the road you'll see the parking lot and trailhead
+Heading east on Interstate 84, take exit 28 and then turn right onto the Columbia River Highway.
+Drive for about 0.3 miles, and on the right side of the road, you'll see the parking lot and trailhead

 - Popularity: Hidden Gem